Gender Equality Plan for VTT

 Gender Equality within corporate responsibility

-Gender Equality at VTT is part of a wider context related to our Diversity, Equality and Inclusion (DEI) framework within the Corporate Responsibility entity.
+Gender Equality at VTT is part of a wider context related to our Diversity, Equity and Inclusion (DEI) framework within the Corporate Responsibility entity.
 We are strongly committed towards gender equality within our working community and in the wider research ecosystem.

 VTT supports and promotes a diverse and inclusive working culture where everyone is treated equally, respectfully and inclusively, regardless of their background.
 As clearly stated in the VTT Code of Conduct, we do not accept any discrimination against employees on the basis of age, gender, origin, sexual orientation, political activity or any other reason.
 All VTT employees adopt the code of conduct as a part of induction and are committed to act according to it.